taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 SQLite database file is located in <span class="notranslate">`/var/lve/lvestats2.db`</span>, data from old <span class="notranslate">lve-stats</span> (ver.
 0.x) are being migrated automatically in the background.
 Migrating process can last 2-8 hours (during this time lags are possible when admin is trying to check statistics, at the same time users will not be affected).
 Migrating the latest 30 days, <span class="notranslate">SQLite DB</span> stable migration is provided.

-Currently, the new <span class="notranslate">lve-stats</span> supports all databases available in CloudLinux OS Shared.
+Currently, the new <span class="notranslate">lve-stats</span> supports all databases available in CloudLinux OS.

 :::tip Note
 You can also use [LVE-stats 2 CLI](/shared/command-line_tools/#lve-stats-2)